-Table 57: Priority Issues: Financial Management
+Table 62: Priority Issues: Financial Management

-Implementation of the MFMA: Priority Issues • Risk Management systems and procedures. • Implementation of the Budget and Reporting Regulations for Municipalities • Implementation of supply chain management policies, structures and procedures.
+Risk Management systems and procedures.
+Implementation of the Budget and Reporting Regulations for Implementation of the Municipalities MFMA: Priority Issues Implementation of supply chain management policies, structures and procedures.
+Revenue, debtor and creditors management policies and procedures.
+Training of all finance officials in the use of the financial system.
+Ensure that all critical vacant positions in the Finance Department are Other Priority Issues: filled: SCM Manager Implementation of the Action Plan, Operation Clean Audit, to address the audit queries

-• Revenue, debtor and creditors management policies and procedures. • Training of all finance officials in the use of the financial system. • Ensure that all critical vacant positions in the Finance Department are filled: SCM Manager Other Priority Issues: • Implementation of the Action Plan, Operation Clean Audit, to address the audit queries • Measures to avoid over-expenditure and under-spending on the budget.
+• Measures to avoid over-expenditure and under-spending on the budget.

-Table 58: Issues from the 2011/12 Audit Management Letter
+Table 63: Issues from the 2014/15 Audit Report